dennisbartol/N-Flix-Landing-Page/README.md

 # A N-Flix / Webflix landing page clone

-This landing page is for demonstrative purposes on Github only,</br> as required by law, and Github's terms of use !
+Note: This landing page is for demonstrative purposes as shared on Github only,</br> as required by law, and Github's terms of use !